MohsinQK/RSSJC/README.md

 RSSJC
 =====

   RSSJC is University of Sargodha's First Open Source.

-I request to all Conputing Professionals to contribute in this little effort.
+  I request to all Computing Professionals to contribute in this little effort.